 - What is the antibiotic susceptibility profile of that organism so that therapy can be targeted?

-To answer the above-mentioned questions, the laboratory needs quality specimen: a specimen that is sufficient in quantity as well as properly selected, collected, and transported.
-To ensure this, microbiologists must communicate with physicians, nurses, and laboratory staff regarding appropriate selection, collection, and transport methods.
+To answer the above-mentioned questions, the laboratory needs quality specimen: a specimen that is sufficient in quantity and properly selected, collected, and transported.
+To ensure this, microbiologists must communicate with physicians, nurses, and laboratory staff regarding appropriate sample selection, collection, and transport methods.
 Preanalytical specimen management in a microbiology laboratory is critical to accuracy.

-Roles of medical microbiologists differ according to the workstations.
-Medical microbiologists working in reference laboratories might be devoted to carrying out research in a particular gene whereas the microbiologist working in a general diagnostic laboratory are confined to routine laboratory works.
+The roles of medical microbiologists differ according to the workstations.
+Medical microbiologists working in reference laboratories might be devoted to carrying out research in a particular gene.
+In contrast, microbiologists working in a general diagnostic laboratory are confined to routine laboratory works.

 But in general, a microbiologist will perform one or more of the following functions:

-- Direct detection of pathogenic organisms by microscopy (this might involve the use of staining techniques tailored for suspected pathogenic organisms).
+- Direct detection of pathogenic organisms by microscopy (this might involve using staining techniques tailored for suspected pathogenic organisms).

 - Cultivation (growth), identification, and antimicrobial susceptibility testing of microorganisms

 - Direct detection of specific products of infecting organisms using chemical, immunologic, or molecular techniques.

-- Detection of antibodies produced by the patient in response to an infecting organism (serodiagnosis).
+- Detection of antibodies the patient produces in response to an infecting organism (serodiagnosis).

 - Working with specialist computer software to undertake studies and research;

 - Managing and overseeing laboratory work.

-- Work as a key figure in the control of hospital infection and in the antimicrobial policy.
+- Work as a key figure in the control of hospital infection and the antimicrobial policy.